oprypin/crystal-imgui/docs/drawing.md

 Special Draw callback value to request renderer backend to reset the graphics/render state.
 The renderer backend needs to handle this special value, otherwise it will crash trying to call a function at this address.
 This is useful for example if you submitted callbacks which you know have altered the render state and you want it to be restored.
-It is not done by default because they are many perfectly useful way of altering render state for imgui contents (e.g. changing shader/blending settings before an [`ImGui.image`][] call).
+It is not done by default because they are many perfectly useful way of altering render state for imgui contents (e.g. changing shader/blending settings before an [`image`][ImGui.image] call).

 ## Typically, 1 command = 1 GPU draw call (unless command is a callback)